telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 #### __Figure 7: Our modified FilteringDropDown__

 ![](images/RadGridView_Styles_and_Templates_Styling_FilteringControl_6.png)

+## Modifying the Default Style Using Visual Studio

+You could also modify the default style of a control by using Visual Studio similarly to using Blend.

 ## Modifying the Default Style By Extracting It From the Theme XAML File